 Helping children to sleep well is usually a combination of creating good and consistent bedtime routines, giving them a full day of physical action and warm social interaction, and developing a healthy sleep environment.
 This means providing a sleep-positive environment and removing any barriers to sleeping well.
 But giving kids the chance to get a good night’s sleep can be harder when a child has hypermobility.

-Some of the challenges to sleep for hypermobile kids are sensory-based, and some are orthopedic.
+Some of the challenges to sleep for hypermobile kids are sensory-based, some are related to activity during the day, and some are orthopedic.
 Here is a list of things that make sleep more challenging for these kids:

 - Children with limited proprioception and kinesthesia due to low tone or excessive joint mobility can have difficulty shifting down into a quiet state for sleep.
 They spend their day seeking sensory input; not moving reduces the sensory information that makes them feel calm and organized.
 Being still is a bit similar to being in a sensory deprivation tank, and it’s not always calming.
 To understand more about the sensory concerns of hypermobility, take a look at Hypermobility and Proprioception: Why Loose Joints Create Sensory Processing Problems for Children.